AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 * `org.axonframework.example.eventhandling.MyOtherHandler`, and
 * `org.axonframework.example.eventhandling.module.MyHandler`

-will trigger the creation of two Processors:
+will trigger the creation of two processors:

 * `org.axonframework.example.eventhandling` with 2 handlers, and
 * `org.axonframework.example.eventhandling.module` with a single handler

-The Configuration API allows you to configure other strategies for assigning classes to processors, or even assign specific instances to specific processors.
+The Configuration API allows you to configure other strategies for assigning classes to processors, or even assign specific handler instances to specific processors.

 ## Ordering Event Handlers within a single Event Processor

-To order Event Handlers within an Event Processor, the ordering in which Event Handlers are registered
+To order Event Handlers within an Event Processor, the order in which Event Handlers are registered
  \(as described in the [Registering Event Handlers](../../implementing-domain-logic/event-handling/handling-events.md#registering-event-handlers) section\) is guiding.
-Thus, the ordering in which Event Handlers will be called by an Event Processor for Event Handling is their insertion ordering in the configuration API.
+Thus, the ordering in which Event Handlers will be called by an Event Processor for Event Handling is the same as their insertion ordering in the configuration API.

-If Spring is selected as the mechanism to wire everything, the ordering of the Event Handlers can be specified by adding the `@Order` annotation.
+If Spring is selected as the mechanism to wire everything, the ordering of the Event Handlers can be explicitly specified by adding the `@Order` annotation.
-This annotation should be placed on class level of your Event Handler class, adding a `integer` value to specify the ordering.
+This annotation should be placed at the class level of your event handler class, and an `integer` value should be provided to specify the ordering.

-Do note that it is not possible to order Event Handlers which are not a part of the same Event Processor.
+Not that it is not possible to order event handlers which are not a part of the same event processor.

 ## Configuring processors

 Processors take care of the technical aspects of handling an event, regardless of the business logic triggered by each event.
-However, the way "regular" \(singleton, stateless\) event handlers are Configured is slightly different from Sagas, as different aspects are important for both types of handlers.
+However, the way "regular" \(singleton, stateless\) event handlers are configured is slightly different from sagas, as different aspects are important for both types of handlers.

-### Event Handlers
+### Event Processors

 By default, Axon will use Tracking Event Processors.
-It is possible to change how Handlers are assigned and how processors are configured.
+It is possible to change how handlers are assigned and how processors are configured.

 {% tabs %}
 {% tab title="Axon Configuration API" %}

 The `EventProcessingConfigurer` class defines a number of methods that can be used to define how processors need to be configured.

-* `registerEventProcessorFactory` allows you to define a default factory method that creates Event Processors for which no explicit factories have been defined.
+* `registerEventProcessorFactory` allows you to define a default factory method that creates event processors for which no explicit factories have been defined.
-* `registerEventProcessor(String name, EventProcessorBuilder builder)` defines the factory method to use to create a Processor with given `name`.
+* `registerEventProcessor(String name, EventProcessorBuilder builder)` defines the factory method to use to create a processor with given `name`.
-   Note that such Processor is only created if `name` is chosen as the processor for any of the available Event Handler beans.
+   Note that such a processor is only created if `name` is chosen as the processor for any of the available event handler beans.
-* `registerTrackingEventProcessor(String name)` defines that a processor with given name should be configured as a Tracking Event Processor, using default settings.
+* `registerTrackingEventProcessor(String name)` defines that a processor with given name should be configured as a tracking event processor, using default settings.
    It is configured with a TransactionManager and a TokenStore, both taken from the main configuration by default.
-* `registerTrackingProcessor(String name, Function<Configuration, StreamableMessageSource<TrackedEventMessage<?>>> source, Function<Configuration, TrackingEventProcessorConfiguration> processorConfiguration)` defines that a processor with given name should be configured as a Tracking Processor, and use the given `TrackingEventProcessorConfiguration` to read the configuration settings for multi-threading.
+* `registerTrackingProcessor(String name, Function<Configuration, StreamableMessageSource<TrackedEventMessage<?>>> source, Function<Configuration, TrackingEventProcessorConfiguration> processorConfiguration)` defines that a processor with given name should be configured as a tracking processor, and use the given `TrackingEventProcessorConfiguration` to read the configuration settings for multi-threading.
-   The `StreamableMessageSource` defines an event source from which this processor should pull for events.
+   The `StreamableMessageSource` defines an event source from which this processor should pull events.
 * `usingSubscribingEventProcessors()` sets the default to subscribing event processors instead of tracking ones.

 ```java